 Richard III of England

 Richard III (2 October 1452 - 22 August 1485) was King of England from 1483 until his death in 1485 at the age of 32 in the Battle of Bosworth Field.
 He was the last king of the House of York and the last of the Plantagenet dynasty.
-His defeat at Bosworth Field, the last decisive battle of the Wars of the Roses, marked the end of the Middle Ages in England.
+His defeat at Bosworth was the last decisive battle of the Wars of the Roses.

-His motto was Loyaulte me lie, "Loyalty binds me"; and his personal device was a white boar.
+His motto was Loyaulté me lie, "Loyalty binds me"; his personal device was a white boar.

 For more information on how the remains of Richard III were discovered and identified see Looking For Richard.